Ricardo-Luis/notebooks/SAE/README.md

 **_Pluto_** is an interactive computing environment for the _Julia_ programming language that uses a web browser (recommended: Mozilla Firefox or Google Chrome).
 It allows combining _Julia_ code and computational results with text, mathematical expressions, images, etc., in an interconnected and interactive way with the user.
 Updating a piece of code automatically reruns all the pieces affected by that change.

 ## Installation of _Julia_ and _Pluto_
-- video and written versions to install _Julia_ ang _Pluto_: [First-time setup: Install Julia & Pluto](https://computationalthinking.mit.edu/Spring21/installation/)
+- video and written versions to install _Julia_ and _Pluto_: [First-time setup: Install Julia & Pluto](https://computationalthinking.mit.edu/Spring21/installation/)
 - opinion article: [First Steps #5: Pluto.jl 🎈](https://www.juliafordatascience.com/first-steps-5-pluto/)

 ## Additional information